kmonopoli/kmonopoli.github.io/index.md

 Monopoli, K.R., Romano, F.B., Heuck, A.P.
 Characterization of the Pseudomonas aeruginosa Type III Secretion Translocon in Model Membranes.
 Poster presented at the Massachusetts Undergraduate Statewide Research Conference; 2014 April 25; Amherst, MA.

 Monopoli, K.R., Pearse, B.R.
 Generation of a repertoire of antibodies for clinical assay development by phage display.
 Poster presented at Biogen Intern Poster Session; 2013 Aug 22; Cambridge, MA.

+# Patents
+<div id="patents"></div>

+Oligonucleotides for MAPT Modulation – US Utility Patent Application No. 62/991,405, 3/18/2020
+Oligonucleotides for SNCA Modulation – US Utility Patent Application No. 62/991,406, 3/18/2020
+Oligonucleotides for MSH3 Modulation* – US Patent Application No. 63/012,603, 4/20/2020
+Oligonucleotides for MAPT Modulation – US Utility Patent Application No. 63/071,106, 8/27/2020
+Oligonucleotides for SNCA Modulation – US Utility Patent Application No. 63/071,115, 8/27/2020
+Oligonucleotides for SARS-CoV-2 Modulation – US Utility Patent Application No. 63/031,222, 5/28/2020
+Oligonucleotides for SARS-CoV-2 Modulation – US Utility Patent Application No. 63/084,817, 9/29/2020
+Oligonucleotides for MAPT Modulation* – US Patent Application No. 17/204,480, 3/17/2021
+Oligonucleotides for MAPT Modulation – Intl Patent Application No. PCT/US2021/022688, 3/17/2021
+Oligonucleotides for SNCA Modulation* – US Patent Application No. 17/204,483, 3/17/2021
+Oligonucleotides for SNCA Modulation – Intl Patent Application No. PCT/US2021/022748, 3/17/2021
+Oligonucleotides for SARS-CoV-2 Modulation – US Patent Application No. 17/333,839, 5/28/2021
+Oligonucleotides for SARS-CoV-2 Modulation – Intl Patent App No. PCT/US2021/035002, 5/28/2021

+\**Licensed to Atalanta Therapeutics*

 ## Theses
 Monopoli, K.R.
 Advised by Prof. Alejandro Heuck.
 “Characterization of the Reconstituted and Native Pseudomonas aeruginosa Type III Secretion System Translocon.”
 Master's Thesis.
 University of Massachusetts, Amherst, September 2015.